DavesCodeMusings/BLE-Battery-Beacon/README.md

 But first, the proof of concept battery indicator.

 ## First Try
-[proof_of_concept.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept.ino) is the initial attempt to solve the problem by offering the battery level as a Generic Attribute (GATT) characteristic. [esphome_config.yml](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/esphome_config.yml) is the ESPHome configuration for the device.
+I created [proof_of_concept.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept.ino) as an initial attempt to solve the problem by offering the battery level as a Generic Attribute (GATT) characteristic. [esphome_config.yml](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/esphome_config.yml) is the corresponding ESPHome configuration linking the device to Home Assistant.
 It works well when the beacon first boots up.
 ESPHome finds the beacon in its scans and reads the battery level (a fictitious 100%).
 Home Assistant show this battery level as an entity.

 So far, so good.

 Then the deep sleep kicks in, and it all falls apart.

-The Arduino sketch in proof_of_concept.ino is configured so that it indiscriminantly goes into deep sleep after 60 seconds.
+The Arduino sketch in this first froof of concept is configured so that the ESP32 indiscriminantly goes into deep sleep after 60 seconds.
 If ESPHome is trying to read battery level at 59 seconds, too bad.
 It goes to sleep and disconnects ESPHome mid-request.
 If ESPHome tries to reconnect, the beacon is sleeping, so it never responds.
 ESPHome then sets the battery level to NaN (not a number.)
-Home Assistant interprets this as unknown.
-Since teh beacon is configured to spend more time asleep than awake, it causes a lot of "unknown" messages.
+Home Assistant interprets this as _unknown_.
+And since the beacon is configured to spend more time asleep than awake, it causes a lot of _unknown_ messages.

-Interestingly, the Home Assistant "presence" of the beacon remains contantly in a "Home" state, rather than "Away", even though it's sleeping for the majority of the time.
+Interestingly, the Home Assistant _presence_ of the beacon remains contantly in a _Home_ state, rather than _Away_, even though the ESP32 is sleeping for the majority of the time.

 ## Second Try
-[proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) is an attempt to fix the problem of the battery constantly showing "unknown".
+[proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) is an attempt to fix the problem of the battery constantly showing _unknown_.

-I remember reading about how some battery-operated home automation devices would send sensor readings in their BLE advertising messages.
+I remember reading about how some battery-operated home automation devices will send sensor readings in their BLE advertising messages.
 (I think it was a write-up concerning the stock firmware on the Xaiomi Mijia temperature / humidity sensors I have.)
 And, the BLE advertisement is what ESPHome was using for presence detection.
-This was the one entity in Home Asistant that was not showing "unknown" when the beacon went to sleep.
+This was the one entity in Home Asistant that was not showing _unknown_ when the beacon went to sleep.

 This led me to looking for a way to communicate battery level information in the BLE advertisement.
-And it turns out there is a field called "manufacturer data" that device makers like Xaiomi use to send temperature and humidity readings along with their BLE advertisements.
+And it turns out there is a field called _manufacturer data_ that device makers (like Xaiomi) will use to send temperature and humidity readings along with their BLE advertisements.
 Unfortunately, there's no standard way of doing it.
-But, Arduino's BLE library has a function for writing to this "manufacturer data field.
+But, Arduino's BLE library has a function for writing to this _manufacturer data_ field.

-So in proof_of_concept_2.ino, I've created a string of ASCII characters that spells out "BATT:100%" and stuck it in the manufacturer data field.
-Using a [BLE scanner](https://play.google.com/store/search?q=nrf+connect&c=apps) on my phone, I can see the advertisement from my beacon.
-And if I switch it to a text representation of the manufacturer data, I see "BATT:100%".
+So in proof_of_concept_2.ino, I've created a string of ASCII characters that spells out _BATT:100%_ and stuck it in the manufacturer data field.
+Using a [BLE scanner](https://play.google.com/store/search?q=nrf+connect&c=apps) on my phone, I can see the advertisement from my ESP32 beacon.
+And if I switch it to a text representation of the manufacturer data, I see _BATT:100%_.
 Problem solved!
 Right...?

 Maybe not.
 How can I read this from ESPHome to send to Home Assistant as an entity?